The Foundation for a Meaningful Life

 • Wellness

-Throughout the year, students in grade five participate in a Wellness class that meets one time per rotation.
-Students continue to explore issues relevant to pre-adolescents such as bullying, conflict resolution, stress management, decision making, nutrition, peer pressure, respect, and honesty.
+Throughout the year, students in grade five participate in a Wellness class that meets once per rotation.
+Students explore issues relevant to pre-adolescents such as bullying, conflict resolution, stress management, decision making, physical health, peer pressure, puberty, respect, and honesty.
 They also continue to expand their repertoire of mindfulness techniques.
-An important component of the fifth grade curriculum is the introduction of gender-specific puberty seminars.

 48 MAIN STREET